-During the financial year, the Union received \$500,000 to improve a property in St Georges Basin, NSW.
-Under the contract the Union is obliged to prepare the property fit for purpose (phase 1) as a residential training facilty and thereafter construct a start of the art maritime training centre (phase 2).
-As at 30 June 2021 all the works required to complete phase 1 have been met, therefore the Union recognised the whole grant as income in line with it's obligations.
+The Union received \$650,000 (2021: \$500,000) to improve a property in St Georges Basin, NSW.
+Under the contract the Union is obliged to prepare the property fit for purpose (Phase 1) as a residential training facilty and thereafter construct a state of the art maritime training centre (Phase 2).
+As at 30 June 2022 all the works required to complete Phases 1 and 2 have been met, therefore the Union recognised the whole grant as income in line with it's obligations.